Akron, OH Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Akron.
-Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar.
-For a $200,000 home, that translates to about $8,200 in added value.
+Yes, solar panels can increase your home value in Akron.
+Research from Zillow found that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a median-priced Akron home, that could translate to several thousand dollars in added value.